Working for ARC Peer Education can be one of the most rewarding and enjoyable jobs on campus. Benefits include:

 - Deepening your self-awareness and communication skills

-Peer educators are students who enjoy helping their peers.
+Peer Educators are the students who lead our Peer Tutoring Groups, SAGE Learning Communities, and individual tutoring sessions for specific courses.
 To serve as a Peer Educator for a course, a student must have previously taken the course or a follow up course.
 Often the best Peer Educators are students who did well in the class but may have struggled initially or showed growth and took advantage of support resources to be successful.
-Peer Tutors can be either undergraduate or graduate students, however SAGE Peer Facilitators must be undergraduate students.
+Peer Educators who lead Peer Tutoring Groups can be either undergraduate or graduate students, however those leading SAGE Learning Communities must be undergraduate students.

 Peer Educator Position Descriptions